Schulans-Retiome/git_practice/git_common/python_common/api_automation_testing/NOTES.md

 `value1` - the value inside the parameter that is being queried
 `&` - query string operator to indicate AND
 `parameter2=value2` - second query

+---
+## Creating an API automation framework with PyTest

+The prerequisite files are:
+1. pytest.ini
+2. requirements.txt
+3. conftest.py
+4. utils/api_client.py

+### pytest.ini
+this contains the settings/configuration of the pytest

+### requirements.txt
+this contains the required libraries to install

+### conftest.py
+this contains the setup and teardown of the pytest (fixture)
+this also contains the creation of reports using pytest.html (hookimpl)

+## utils/api_client.py
+this contains the class to test the api

+## Issue with running with PyTest
+Encountered issue:
+When I run pytest in terminal, I get ModuleNotFoundError for `git_common`
+Even if Python itself can find it (no errors shown in code), PyTest can't seem to see it.

+Solution:
+Add `__init__.py` to the class module and the test folder and then run `python -m pytest` instead of just pytest.
+Working theory as to why this is is because, running pytest might be calling the Python in your system and not the one in your venv